 - Judges will deliberate in selecting recipients of special awards in the following categories: Outstanding Soloist, Outstanding Arrangement, Outstanding Vocal Percussion, and Outstanding Choreography.
 These awards are not required and may be given at the judges’ discretion.

-- Outstanding Choreography can be awarded to a choreographer only if he or she is a current member of the group.
+- Outstanding Choreography can be awarded to a choreographer only if they are a current member of the group.
 If choreography for a song was a group collaboration, the group is eligible for this award.

-- Outstanding Arrangement can be awarded to an arranger only if he or she is a current member of the group.
+- Outstanding Arrangement can be awarded to an arranger only if they are a current member of the group.
 If arrangement for a song was a group collaboration, the group is eligible for this award.

 Ethics and Conflicts of Interest

 Our adjudicators are vocal music professionals who have been certified by Varsity Vocals to evaluate our performers.
 As part of this process, they are required to maintain the highest ethical standards and practices in all judging activities.
 Judges who do not uphold these standards may be suspended or have their certification revoked.

 A school or university affiliation is not adequate to preclude a certified adjudicator from serving on a panel.
 Other potential conflicts of interest will be handled at the discretion of headquarters.

 In the event that a Varsity Vocals staff member is present during this deliberation, he or she may not cast a vote or influence the judges in any way.
 When necessary, an external moderator will take the place of the staff member.

 Judges deserve to be treated with respect from our competitors and their friends, families, and fans.
 Penalties for abusive behavior toward judges, including from directors, students, and parents, may include disqualification from future Varsity Vocals competitions.

 If you are a music educator, performer, or an experienced a cappella practitioner, get in the judge’s seat!Apply Now